 This multi-centre holiday covers Barra, Eriskay, North Uist, Harris and Lewis.

 This price is based on two people sharing an ensuite double or twin room for 12 nights on a bed & breakfast basis.
-This price also includes ferry travel as described for car and passengers and private boat trip with lunch to the Small Isles from Harris.
+This price also includes ferry travel as described for car and passengers.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.